ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter halo/sub-halo hierarchy: Proof-of-concept application: ionizing photons production from Lyman-break galaxies at high redshift

 With the aforementioned simplifications, we can build spheres around each source at each redshift, therefore producing an approximated map of the ionization state of our snapshots, without having to rely on radiative transfer.
 In Figure~\ref{fig:ion_slice_mosaic} we show the projection along one dimension of 4 snapshots at redshift $z = 10, 8, 6$ and $4$ for the \texttt{highres} simulation.

 To get the point-by-point ionization fraction we divide our snapshots into voxels of fixed size.
 If a voxel is embedded within the Str\"omgren sphere belonging to some source, it is set as ionized, otherwise it is considered neutral.
+Voxels that lie in the overlapping of two or more Str\"omgren spheres are counted only once.
+This further approximation implies \textit{loosing} an amount of ionizing photons which is proportional to the overlapping volume of the whole simulation box.
+This approximation mainly affects the lower redshifts, as shown in the next Section.
 In Figure~\ref{fig:ion_slice_mosaic} we set the voxel-side to $0.25\ \text{Mpc}/h$, resulting in $128^3$ voxels in total.

 In the remaining part of this Section we will show the results of some measurements that can be obtained from these mock ionization snapshots.